ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/policies/backups.md

 ## Microsoft SQL Data

 SQL backups will be managed via a maintenance plan, but the onus is on the customer to ensure SQL maintenance plans are working effectively.
-The customer will select a location on the VM, and SQL will write to it however often and store it as a .bak file.
+The customer will select a location on the VM, and SQL will write to it however often and store it as a `.bak` file.
 As stated above, UKFast will back up the VM.
 We would recommend that SQL backups are set to finish by 12am.
-This will make sure the backups finish before the VM is then backed up later (From around 12am- 4am).
+This will make sure the backups finish before the VM is then backed up later (From around 12am - 4am).

 ```eval_rst
 .. note::